Postal orders of the Orange Free State

 Postal orders of the Orange Free State were introduced on 1 January 1898.
 They came in a range of denominations from 1 Shilling to 1 Pond.
-The Orange Free State's postal orders were known in Afrikaans as Post Noot (or Postal Note).
-The Orange Free State postal notes are inscribed in Afrikaans, even though the Orange Free State's name is given in the Dutch spelling - 'ORANJE VRIJ STAAT', which also appears in the watermark.
+The Orange Free State's postal orders were known in Dutch spelling - 'ORANJE VRIJ STAAT', which also appears in the watermark.

 Issued postal orders do not come with counterfoils, as the counterfoils were kept by the post office for recording purposes.
 Any postal orders that still have a counterfoil attached are remainders from books, which were souvenired during the Second Boer War.
 These are of interest to collectors of the Postal Orders.

 Orange Free State currency issues

 The Orange Free State and the South African Republic were the first countries in the world to declare postal orders to be legal tender as an emergency currency.
 At this time, it is currently difficult to distinguish between the currency issues and the normal postal notes.

 Cashed postal notes

 The most common postal notes that turn up are the ones that have been cashed within the Orange Free State prior to 1 September 1899.
 The Orange Free State's postal notes were allowed to be paid in the South African Republic and in the two British colonies (Cape of Good Hope and Natal) as well.
 The postal notes and postal orders of the other three entities were also allowed to be paid in the Orange Free State under the terms of the South African Postal Union Convention (which came into effect on 1 January 1898), but the postal notes and the postal orders had to be repatriated back to the issuing entity after being cashed.